slimelime/shell-operator/README.md

 * Any other variables you have listed in the `environment` key of the YAML config for that watch (see example above).

 You can reference these environment variables in your script and use a Kubernetes API call or kubectl to get information on the object that has changed or is being reconciled.

+## Development

+The repo is enabled with docker and docker-compose.
+To run tests execute `docker-compose run test`.